spxbhuhb/adaptive/lib/lib-ui/src/commonMain/adaptiveResources/documents/select_input.md

 - `SingleSelectInputViewBackend`
 - `MultiSelectInputViewBackend`

-For standalone selects, create the backend with one of:
+For standalone select, create the backend with one of:

 - `selectInputBackend`
 - `multiSelectInputBackend`